 4. Impact on Family Members

-- If the primary Green Card applicant fails to submit the correct or complete documentation, it could impact any family members (spouse, children, etc.) who are included in the application.
-For example, a missing birth certificate for a child might result in that child being excluded from the application, causing delays or even requiring a separate petition for that family member.
+- If the primary Green Card applicant fails to submit the correct or complete documentation, it may impact any family members (such as spouses or children) included in the request.
+For example, a missing birth certificate for a child might result in that child being excluded from the Submission, causing delays or even requiring a separate petition for that family member.

 5. Request for Resubmission

-- In some cases, if the documentation provided is not sufficient, USCIS may ask for the documents to be resubmitted.
+- In some cases, if the provided documentation is insufficient, USCIS may request that the documents be resubmitted.
 This can be time-consuming and frustrating for applicants who may have already spent a considerable amount of time gathering the correct paperwork.

-- Multiple requests for resubmission or document updates may cause the application to be put on hold, extending the wait time and making the process more cumbersome.
+- Multiple requests for resubmission or document updates may cause the request to be put on hold, extending the wait time and making the process more cumbersome.

 6. Impact on the Applicant’s Status

-- If the Green Card application is delayed because of missing or incorrect documentation, the applicant may experience uncertainty regarding their immigration status.
-For applicants in the U.S. on temporary visas, missing or incorrect documentation may mean a loss of legal status, which could lead to problems such as overstaying or being out of status.
+- If the Green Card application is delayed due to missing or wrong documentation, the submitter may experience uncertainty regarding their immigration status.
+For applicants in the U.S. on temporary visas, this may result in the loss of legal status, which could lead to issues such as overstaying or being out of status.

-- Additionally, certain benefits tied to the Green Card process, such as work authorization or travel permits, may be delayed or put on hold until the application is completed.
+- Additionally, certain benefits associated with the Green Card process, such as work authorization or travel permits, may be delayed or put on hold until the Submission is fully completed.

 7. Additional Fees and Effort

-- Resubmission Costs: If an applicant needs to resubmit documents or file a new form due to missing information, they may have to pay additional fees.
+- Resubmission Costs: If an applicant needs to resubmit documents or file a new form due to missing information, they may incur additional fees.

 - Time and Effort: Collecting the right documents and responding to RFEs can be exhausting and time-consuming, which can cause frustration and further delays.